NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 ## Practicalities

-1. Five lectures per day Monday through Wednesday, starting at 830am, see schedule below
+1. Two-three lectures per day Monday through Wednesday, starting at 830am, see schedule below
 2. Hands-on sessions in the afternoons till 6pm
 3. For all lecture days we provide relevant jupyter-notebooks you can work on